 Dr. Krichmar’s work and other project have very important and unintentional real-world consequences.
 While their artificial intelligence (AI) is still being experimented with, as they make more and more progress their research paves the way for new technology.
 We will have and start to see smarter and smarter AI around us, from Amazon Echo’s Alexa to self-driving cars.

 We had the amazing opportunity to interview Dr. Krichmar.
-Above you can listen to our interview or see the transcription below.

 We talk to Dr. Kritchmar on Artificial Intelligence and Neuroscience